Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: The S3Q method

 \section{The S3Q method}

-In the previous section, we demonstrated the need for a special quadrature method for close evaluation of layer potentials.
-We now introduce our adaptive quadrature method, singularity swap surface quadrature (S3Q), designed to evaluate nearly singular layer potentials of the form \eqref{eq:Itheta} to controllable accuracy.
-We start by giving an overview of the method, before we discuss the details.
+In this section, we extend the one-dimensional construction of Section \ref{s:ssq} from curves to smooth axisymmetric surfaces.
+The resulting method, which we call \textit{singularity swap surface quadrature (S3Q)}, gives a fully automated scheme for evaluating layer potentials of the form \eqref{eq:generic_layer_potential} to prescribed accuracy.
+We begin with an overview before giving the details.